-Let us now understand how an entity account for its acquired set of activities and assets that constitute a business combination.
+Let us now understand how an entity account for a business combination.

 The acquisition method

 IFRS 3 requires entities to account for each business combination using the acquisition method.
-In applying the acquisition method, entities are required to:
+In applying the acquisition method, entities must:

-- Recognise and measure the identifiable assets acquired, the liabilities assumed and any non-controlling interest (“NCI”) in the acquiree; and
+- Thirdly, recognise and measure the identifiable assets acquired, the liabilities assumed and any non-controlling interest (“NCI”) in the acquiree.

-- Recognise and measure goodwill or a gain from a bargain purchase.
+- Lastly, recognise and measure goodwill or a gain from a bargain purchase.

-These are the four steps to follow to account for a business combination.
+These are the four steps to account for a business combination.

-An acquirer is the entity that obtains control of another entity (or the acquiree).
-In determining whether an entity obtains control of another entity, the control guidance in IFRS 10 Consolidated Financial Statements is applied.
-We have covered discussion on control determination in our article Key Principles in the Preparation of Consolidated Financial Statements in IFRS 10.
+An acquirer is the entity that obtains control of another entity – i.e., the acquiree.
+In determining whether an entity obtains control of another entity, entities apply the control guidance in IFRS 10 Consolidated Financial Statements.
+We have covered discussion on control determination in Key Principles in the Preparation of Consolidated Financial Statements in IFRS 10.

-In certain business combinations, determining the acquirer is not so clear or straight forward even after applying the guidance in IFRS 10.
+In certain business combinations, determining the acquirer is not so clear even after applying the guidance in IFRS 10.
 In such a situation, entities consider the following factors in making the determination:

 - The entity that transfer the cash or other assets or by incurring liabilities is usually the acquirer.

 - The entity that issues its equity interests is generally the acquirer for business combination effected primarily by exchanging equity interest, except in reverse acquisition.